This Is England '90: Spring

-Milky, Woody, Lol and the gang are all reunited in the classic era of 1990s rave culture, Following on from the events of 1988, Woody and Lol are back together and have a little baby, Jimmy.
-Lol has a job running the local school kitchen with Chrissie, Kelly and Trev working as dinnerladies, while Woody stays at home with the kids.
+Milky, Woody, Lol and the gang are reunited in the era of 1990s rave culture, following on from the events of 1988, Woody and Lol are back together and have a baby, Jimmy.
+Lol has a job running the local school kitchen with Chrissie, Kelly and Trev working as dinnerladies, while Woody stays at home with his child.

 Gadget, Harvey, Kelly, Trev and Shaun are all following the Madchester rave scene, smoking cannabis in bongs and taking whatever drugs they have, usually provided by Harvey who appears to have become a low-level dealer on the estate.

 After a conversation with Cynthia about the events of '88, Shaun goes to find Smell who dumped him in '88 for cheating on her with Fay after the Christmas production at college.
 When he finally managed to find her ending a day at her new college course, Shaun tells Smell he has missed her and invites her to a Manchester-themed discothèque at the town hall but Smell is reluctant to go, then tells him she has met someone else, which hits him hard, prompting his crying.

-Meanwhile, Woody and Lol have gone round to Woody's parents' house where there is a certain surprise for Woody, after seeing that his ex – Jennifer – is staying over, after a row with her parents.
-A certain blast from the past bursts out of the cupboard...
+Meanwhile, Woody and Lol have gone round to Woody's parents' house where there is a surprise for Woody, after seeing that his ex – Jennifer – is staying over, after a row with her parents.
+A blast from the past bursts out of the cupboard...
 Mr Squires, Woody's old boss.
 He offers Woody a partnership but Woody gets upset and angry because he doesn't want to end up like his dad and then an argument erupts.

-Later Shaun is seen round at Harvey and Gadget's flat taking bong hits.
-Shaun tells the lads what happened when he saw Smell and then Harvey jokes about it, impersonating Smell and cheering up Shaun.
+Later Shaun is seen at Harvey and Gadget's flat taking bong hits.
+Shaun tells the lads what happened when he saw Smell and Harvey jokes about it, impersonating Smell and cheering up Shaun.

-Afterwards Woody, Lol and the gang are all round at Lol's mums talking about the disco, then Kelly and Trev persuade Lol to attend so the girls get ready and head off.
-Shaun, Harvey and Gadget are heading into the disco when Shaun suddenly starts suffering with dizziness and nausea, a reaction to the bong hits he previously took, but Harvey gives him some speed to perk him up for the night.
+Afterwards Woody, Lol and the gang are all at Lol's mums talking about the disco, then Kelly and Trev persuade Lol to attend, so the girls get ready and head off.
+Shaun, Harvey and Gadget are heading into the disco when Shaun suddenly feels dizziness and nausea, a reaction to the bong hits he previously took, but Harvey gives him some speed to perk him up for the night.

-The girls meet the lads in the disco and "Fools Gold" starts to play and everybody gets pumped up and raves.
-After the disco a Goth-like lad called Harrison goes over to Shaun to tell him that he is Smell's boyfriend, and he is sorry Smell can't make it, but then Shaun, feeling disrespected in front of his mates, over-reacts and a skirmish occurs.
+The girls meet the lads in the disco and "Fools Gold" to plays and everybody gets pumped up and raves.
+After the disco a Goth-like lad called Harrison goes over to Shaun to tell him that he is Smell's boyfriend, and he is sorry Smell cannot make it, but then Shaun, feeling disrespected in front of his mates, over-reacts and a skirmish occurs.

 After things have calmed down everyone goes home and we see Woody asleep and Lol getting ready to go to bed.